Materials and Processes

-The high strength of fiber reinforced concrete is achieved by the addition of steel fibers and a low porosity.
+The high strength of fiber reinforced concrete is achieved by the addition of glass fibers and a low porosity.
 Computed tomography enables the quantitative characterization of porosity and fiber orientation in the material.
 Based on these findings, concrete quality can be controlled and development loops accelerated.

 X-rays are attenuated as they pass matter.
 The ability to penetrate materials depends on the material-specific absorption coefficient and the energy of the incident X-rays.
 The resulting absorption contrast allows for the visualization of material phases and density differences.
 This makes it possible to quantitatively analyze thickness and surface defects of the anodized surface layer － without destroying the component.

 The high resolution of industrial computed tomography (iCT) enables detailed characterization of solder joints, clamping contacts or material defects in electronic components.
 It can also be used to examine areas that are not directly accessible.
 The non-destructive nature of iCT scans can be used to quantitatively assess quality of material and joints.